Meet Dr. Jennifer Mercier Founder of Mercier Therapy a Natural Fertility Program

 The Birth of a New Way to Help Women Struggling to Conceive

 In creating my practice I knew that I wanted to specialize in women’s health but couldn’t really find the right course of study that was appropriate for my scope of licensure.
 Pregnancy massage was wonderful but what about women that were trying to conceive?
 Was there a good training solution for us therapists that wanted to help in this capacity?
 I found none.
 At the time, most courses geared toward physical therapists who wanted to help women conceive focused on female hormones and pathologies, medical fertility cycles, gynecological surgical procedures and vaginal (pelvic floor) work.
+Melbourne clinic has lasers for the vagina, which proved effective.

 So I ventured on a course of discovery of how I could come up with a training program suitable and easily implemented for all licensed health professionals.
 My journey took me to France, Mexico, Jamaica, Switzerland, Holland, Austria and Italy and along the way I learned that I had a pretty staunch case of endometriosis.
 At that time I was in my early 20’s, and my own reproductive health circumstances only fueled my desire to hone Mercier Therapy techniques even more.